Yongkai-Ye/Yongkai-Ye.github.io/_publications/2024-xx-zju-paper-5.md

 permalink: /publications/2024-xx-zju-paper-5
 excerpt: 'This work is about proposing a method for predicting the bending angle of soft fiber-reinforced bending actuators (SFRBAs) combining the finite element method (FEM) and a nonlinear machine learning algorithm (MLA).'
 date: 2024-07-01
-venue: '11th IEEE International Conference on Cybernetics and Intelligent Systems (CIS) and the 11th IEEE International Conference on Robotics, Automation and Mechatronics (RAM)'
+venue: '11th IEEE International Conference on Cybernetics and Intelligent Systems (CIS) and the 11th IEEE International Conference on Robotics, Automation and Mechatronics (RAM) (Expected)'
 paperurl: ''
 citation: 'Yongkai Ye, Chaoyue Han, Dongdong Du, (2024).
 Bending Angle Prediction of Soft Fiber-Reinforced Bending Actuators Using FEM, Machine Learning, and Transfer Learning.
 11th IEEE International Conference on Cybernetics and Intelligent Systems (CIS) and the 11th IEEE International Conference on Robotics, Automation and Mechatronics (RAM), Under Review.'
 ---